 - Spray a 10-cup bundt pan generously with baking spray containing flour.
 Spoon batter into prepared bundt pan and smooth with an offset spatula.
 Tap pan sharply to reduce air bubbles.

-- For the glaze, whisk together melted butter, salt, lemon zest, powdered sugar, and milk in a small bowl.
+- Make glaze: Whisk together melted butter, salt, lemon zest, powdered sugar, and milk in a small bowl.
 Drizzle glaze over cooled cake and let set before serving.

 Baking powder: Use an aluminum-free baking powder to keep your cake from turning blue.